UodessHathor/2_EXPLORATORY_DATA_ANALYSIS/README.md

  * **Dating Experiment project** with ipynb: *"v10_tinder.ipynb"* : based on a famous dating app with a flame 🔥
  * **Big Data project** with data Databricks: *"Click_Project_Links_3PARTS.txt"* : based on Video Plateform analysis 🎮

- - 👇🏽 *Down here : full description of both projects from Jedha, hope you enjoy them as did making them* 👇🏽
+ - 👇🏽 *Down here : full description of both projects (Jedha), hope you enjoy them as I did making them* 👇🏽

 ---